DavidKendall/can-loopback-mbed-os/README.md

      $ mbed compile -t GCC_ARM -m K64F -f
      ```
    Notice that the `-f` (`--flash`) option causes the program to be loaded and
    executed.
-You should observe a sequence of lines in the terminal window,
+If you have a sending node on the CAN bus, you should observe a
-   reporting the value of a counter that is transmitted and received by the
+   sequence of lines in the terminal window, reporting the value of a counter
-   CAN.
+   that is received by the CAN.